-This mapping project is an ongoing effort to curate and share restoration knowledge for this ecosystem.
+This map is an ongoing effort to curate and share restoration knowledge for this ecosystem.
 Building off of the Garry Oak Ecosystems Recovery Team’s extensive work and existing list of 70+ restoration projects in Canada, we have tried to compile information on restoration projects in oak meadows across its Canadian range.
 The goal is to make projects visible, to allow everyone to explore the methods and goals of their local restoration, and to share documentation on the results of projects regionally.

 Started in 2020, with funding from a Tri-Councils Knowledge Synthesis Grant, this project has been a partnership among practitioners, researchers, and managers.
 Many people generously contributed their knowledge and shared documentation to support the work.
 A summary of the Garry oak ecosystem case study report affiliated with the original project can be found at: https://onlineacademiccommunity.uvic.ca/ecorestoration/resources/